Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `invalid label` error for invalid label.
+- Should revert with `XNS: invalid label` error for invalid label.
-- Should revert with `zero price` error when msg.value is zero.
+- Should revert with `XNS: zero price` error when msg.value is zero.
-- Should revert with `non-existent namespace` error when price doesn't map to a namespace.
+- Should revert with `XNS: non-existent namespace` error when price doesn't map to a namespace.
-- Should revert with `namespace in exclusive period` error when non-creator tries to register during exclusive period.
+- Should revert with `XNS: namespace in exclusive period` error when non-creator tries to register during exclusive period.
-- Should revert with `address already has a name` error when address already owns a name.
+- Should revert with `XNS: address already has a name` error when address already owns a name.
-- Should revert with `name already registered` error when name is already registered.
+- Should revert with `XNS: name already registered` error when name is already registered.

 ---